 - If you’ve felt spiritually isolated, you may resolve to pray more, or read more, or begin a new spiritual journey.

-At the bottom of resolutions like these there’s a slight foundational problem.
-Modifying your behavior to merely run from negative feelings will not create a better 2019.
+At the bottom of resolutions like these, there’s a slight foundational problem.
+Modifying your behavior to run from negative feelings will not create a better 2019.
 Reactionary changes will only lead to an inflated ego at best and feelings of failure at worst.
-Even when your goals are reached, you may find there will be a lingering sense loneliness when you get what you want.
+Even when you’ve accomplished your goals, you may find lingering loneliness when you get what you want.
 When you focus primarily on your own happiness, it is the one thing you will not be able to secure.
 So what is the solution?
 Resolve to give of yourself rather than to yourself.
 So how can you do this?

 Hope Women’s Clinic https://www.hope-clinic.com

 - Make time to talk.
 If all your conversations stay in the realm of shallow discussion, you’re not emotionally growing.
 You need at least two to three people in your life with whom you hold connecting conversations.
 Even if you’re married, you may want to consider cultivating meaningful conversations with someone who is a mentor or leader in your life.
 This means being vulnerable, teachable, and accountable with someone.
 Not every dialogue should be emotionally demanding.
 But you need a few people in your life who can be real with you.
 If no one is showing you how to grow, there’s a good chance you’re not.